 Keeping backup copies of your files and important documents is essential for ensuring that you don't lose them if your hard drive fails or becomes inaccessible for any reason.
-However, doing backup of only the important files means that you won't get back the rest of the files and folders on your system if something happens to your hard drive.
+However, doing a backup of only the important files means that you won't get back the rest of the files and folders on your system if something happens to your hard drive.
 These files and folders which haven't been backed up would be lost forever and you will have to recreate them all over again.
 One method that can be used to solve this issue is to make a full system backup.
-Such a backup will create backup copies of all the files and folders on your system, ensuring that you can restore all of it back in case of hard drive failure.
+Such a backup will create backup copies of all the files and folders on your system, ensuring that you can restore all of it in case of a hard drive failure.

 Full system backup is the name given to a type of backup in which every file and folder present on the system gets backed up, leaving out nothing.
 This backup takes a great deal of time to complete and also occupies a considerable space on your backup storage device.
 Each time a full backup is made, all of the files get backed up again even if they haven't been changed since the last backup.
 The good thing is that the backup copies of all the files and folders will be kept in a single file.
 So, restoring them would be a fairly simple task.
 Moreover, the full system backup ensures that none of the files is lost if the hard drive dies.
 This type of backup is usually done once a week and is paired up with incremental or differential backups.

 Windows offers a "Backup and Restore" utility which can be used for making a full system backup with considerable ease.
-The following are the steps that need to be performed in order to make a full backup of the system in Windows.
+The following are the steps that need to be performed to make a full backup of the system in Windows.

 Step 1: Right-click on any local drive and then click the Properties option in the menu that appears.
 When the Properties window opens, select the tab labeled Tools and then click the "Back up Now" button.

 Step 2: Initiate the backup process by clicking the "Set up backup" link in the Backup and Restore window.